affixalex/kit/README.md

 ### Highly configurable

-- New in 2.x: Userland configuration.
-No need to edit kit code; simply use the built-in `Config` singleton
+- No need to edit kit code; simply use the built-in `Config` singleton
 - Add a GraphQL server with one line of code
 - Add GET|POST|PUT|PATCH|DELETE routes - auto-injected with Koa context and the per-request Redux store
 - Add a custom 404 handler